gamesbook/pyprototypr/docs/core_shapes.rst

       - *width* and *height* are the spacing in x and y directions respectively
       - *dot_point* is set to be smaller than the default of 3
       - *stroke* color of `darkgrey` is a lighter color than default of black
-      - *offset_y* moves the start of the grid downwards
+      - *offset_y* moves the start of the grid slightly downwards by 1/4 of a cm

-      *NOTE* If you were to actually create a page that you might use, you could consider setting the page color to something like `cornsilk` to provide a suitable backdrop; do this by setting the *fill* property of the `Create()` command.
+      **NOTE** If you wanted to create a notebook page that for actual use, you could consider setting the page color to something like `cornsilk` to provide a suitable backdrop for the light grey of the grid; do this by setting the *fill* property of the `Create()` command.
 ===== ======